concepticon/norare-data/README.md

 "Mapping a dataset" refers to the process of mapping the words or concepts described in a dataset to Concepticon's concept sets and extracting associated norms, ratings or relations from a dataset's "raw" data.

-This is facilitated small python modules (one per dataset), located at `datasets/<dataset-ID>/norare.py`.
+This is facilitated with small Python modules (one per dataset), located at `datasets/<dataset-ID>/norare.py`.
 These python modules may provide two functions, `download` and `map` with signatures as shown below, which will be called when the respective command is run with `norare`.